 01 of 06

 A slip knot is the first step in almost all crochet projects.
-There are multiple ways to create slip knots.
-What you see here is one popular approach and a great choice for beginners to the craft who need to learn how to start their work.
+There are multiple ways to create slip knots and this helpful guide shows one popular approach.
+It's a great choice for beginners who need to learn how to start their work.

 How to Hold the Yarn

 Grasp the yarn in your left hand, between your thumb and index finger, and allow the yarn to flow freely over your index finger.
 Support the yarn with your middle finger.
-Leave a tail of yarn trailing below your thumb.Continue to 2 of 6 below.
+The tail of yarn that's not connected to the ball of yarn should be in the front.

 How to Hold the Crochet Hook

-Grasp your hook in your right hand, between your thumb, index finger and middle finger.
-Use the same type of tension that you would use to hold a pen; your fingers should be relaxed enough to move freely, but they should grip tightly enough to maintain precise control over the hook.
+Grasp your hook in your right hand, using either a pencil grip or a knife grip (the photo shows a knife grip).
+Your fingers should be relaxed enough to move freely, but they should grip tightly enough to maintain precise control over the hook.

 03 of 06